-\minion/\utcp~\cite{minion} self-delimits the TCP bytestream using consistent overhead byte stuffing (COBS), reserving a single byte value (e.g., 0) as a delimiter and encoding the original data such that they do not include the delimiter at the expense of small extra data length. \utcp then enables out-of-order delivery by modifying the socket API to retrieve the out-of-order data out of the received TCP buffer. \utcp would solve the HoL problem caused by packet losses, but not the one caused by CPU load balancing.
-Further, \utcp would introduce significant overheads that are non-negligible for datacenter applications to encode or decode the data, which needs to be done on CPUs.
+\minion/\utcp~\cite{minion} enables TCP bytestream self-delimitation using consistent overhead byte stuffing (COBS) with a single delimiter byte, slightly increasing the data length.
+This allows the application to retrieve out-of-order, yet meaningful data or messages from the kernel buffer using a new socket API. \utcp\@ mitigates HoLB caused by packet losses, but not the one on a CPU core.
+It also incurs high overheads to encode or decode the data with COBS.